jossai87/bedrock-agents-streamlit/README.md

 ![Lambda resource policy](Streamlit_App/images/lambda_resource_policy.png)

 ### Step 4: Setup Bedrock Agent and Action Group
-- Create an agent with instructions on what the agent is used for.
+- Create an agent, and select the Anthropic: Claude V2 model.
+Add instructions on what the agent is used for.
 For example, use the following: “This Agent is used to create Portfolios of companies based on the number of companies, industry, and portfolio name input.
 This agent can also search company data.”

 ![Model select](Streamlit_App/images/select_model.png)